 Hi!

-Before coming to MIT, I worked in Qedma, where I led a wonderful research team working on quantum error mitigation.
-Before joining Qedma, I earned my master's degree in computer science from Tel Aviv University, where I was advised by Muli Safra.
-Prior to that, I completed my undergraduate studies in mathematics, physics, and computer science at the Technion.
+Before coming to MIT, I worked at Qedma, where I led an amazing team of researchers working on quantum error suppresion and mitigation.
+Before that, I earned my master's degree in computer science from Tel Aviv University, where I was advised by Muli Safra.
+Before that, I completed my undergraduate studies in mathematics, physics, and computer science at the Technion.

 Perhaps the most studied type of synchronization channel is the binary deletion channel where each bit of the input is deleted i.i.d. with some fixed probability d.
 A recent series of works by Con and Shpilka, Tal et al., Pernice et al., and myself ([1], [2], [3], [4]) shows that we can construct efficiently decodable, capacity-achieving error-correcting codes for this channel.
 This motivates the question of estimating the capacities of such channels.